top of page

 • Increased class size from 487 students to 550 students

-• Now consider "special experience factors" such as whether or not a student attends an "underrepresented middle school," if they are on free/reduced lunch, if they are in the ESOL English as a Second Language Program, or if they have a learning disability.
+• The TJ Admissions Process now considers "special experience factors" such as whether or not a student attends an "underrepresented middle school," if they are on free/reduced lunch, if they are in the ESOL English as a Second Language Program, or if they have a learning disability.
 These factors give students a "boost" in the admissions process

 • Automatic 1.5% admission rule: the top 1.5% of each public middle school's 8th-grade class will automatically be admitted.
 An example is provided below.